katrine08/katrine08.github.io/essays/Introduction.md

 It was also during the pandemic when I graduated from community college.
 At the same time I started to loosing my interest in my major.
 I told my mom about it and she was not happy.
 She asked me what I wanted and I answered her with I don't know.

 Then, I remember I have cousins who are computer science major.
 I asked them what they do, if it's an okay major, and the difference between an IT and a computer science.
-I thought of going in to tech since I see that I'm interested and what people do and it seems like a fun thing to do.
-At the end, I deciced to major in Management Information System.
+I thought of going in to tech since I see that I'm interested on what people do and it seems like its fun.
+That's why at the end, I deciced to major in Management Information System.